ibm-wsc/hyper-protect-virtual-servers-workshop/docs/securebuild-lab/bitcoin_wallet.md

     ![Transfer Bitcoins](Bitcoin_Wallet_Images/Send_bitcoins_to_wallet.png)

     !!! note
-        Instead of transacting on the "real" bitcoin blockchain network we are using a [testnet](https://medium.com/myetherwallet/understanding-blockchain-changes-testnets-and-mainnets-c2171a8e835f){target=_blank}.
+        Instead of transacting on the "real" bitcoin blockchain network, we are using a [testnet](https://medium.com/myetherwallet/understanding-blockchain-changes-testnets-and-mainnets-c2171a8e835f){target=_blank}.
 This means that the network participants agree that the assets on the network have no value.
 Testnets are used for testing changes to the network, testing applications and introducing new users to the technical aspects of network.
 There are testnets for many of the public blockchain networks including of course bitcoin and ethereum.
 Test faucets (like the one we are using) act as distributors of tokens to other users on the testnet.

 3. Switch back to your wallet tab and go to the `History` section and then reload the page.